 In addition to the BVP program, there are other resources available for protective body armor.
 More options to investigate include, but are not limited to:

 - State law enforcement associations - For instance, the Protect Our Protectors program from the Georgia State Lodge Fraternal Order of Police takes requests from law enforcement agencies in Georgia on a rolling basis.

 - Religious Organizations - The Armor of God Project provides recycled vests that exceed the manufacturer's five-year warranty to law enforcement agencies that cannot afford them.
 Requests are accepted on a rolling basis.
 Donations of viable used vests are also accepted.

 - Private Foundations - Refer to our previous post, "Foundation Funding for First Responders," for examples of foundations that may fund body armor as part of their program.
 Note: Law enforcement agencies are eligible for Firehouse Subs Foundation grants; in 2016, 83 bullet proof vests were awarded.

 - K9 Vests - K9 officers deserve protection too.
 K9 Cops to Dog Parks links one resource for protective vests for four-legged department members.
 In addition, for the past five years Aftermath has funded K9 programs—one department per year—including vests and other safety equipment.
-Though applications are not being solicited at this time, the deadline for last year was October 31, 2016.
+Check for current application period and deadlines.